cms-fastsim/HadShowerTuning/README.md

     cd /Path/To/Your/Software
     svn co https://ekptrac.physik.uni-karlsruhe.de/svn/grid-control/tags/stable/grid-control

-Prepare a working directory for your job submission and submit a single test job
+Prepare a working directory for your job submission and submit a single test job to your login machine:

     mkdir /Path/To/Your/WorkingDirectory
     cd /Path/To/Your/WorkingDirectory
     python $CMSSW_BASE/src/FastSimulation/HadShowerTuning/python/prepareJobs.py
     /Path/To/Your/Software/grid-control/go.py -icG job.cfg

-And find the resulting root file under /Path/To/Your/WorkingDirectory/results
+Find the resulting root file under /Path/To/Your/WorkingDirectory/results

-Find and edit the configuration of the job submission under /Path/To/Your/WorkingDirectory/job.cfg Pay special attention to:
+Find and edit the configuration for the job submission under /Path/To/Your/WorkingDirectory/job.cfg Pay special attention to:
    * all options under [parameters]
    * all options marked with !!!